eru123/holyphp/README.md

 # holyphp
-Created by the holy saints to overcome trials, hardship, and sorrow cause by the darkest bugs.
+Created by the holy saints to overcome trials, hardship, and sorrow, saving you to the darkest bugs.
 # Features
  - Heavenly Side Rendering
  - Holy Hydration